 3. What are the steps of accounting?

 Accounting starts with the information collected through bookkeeping.
-Accounting is the process of summarising and evaluating information about financial transactions obtained via bookkeeping.
+Accounting is the process of summarizing and evaluating information about financial transactions obtained via bookkeeping.
 The accounting job entails the following tasks in order:

 • The first step is to figure out what kind of financial transaction you're dealing with.